-Volkswagen Financial Services N.V. ('FSNV' or 'the Company'), founded in 1983, is a 100% subsidiary of Volkswagen Financial Services AG ('FSAG'), who in turn is a 100% subsidiary of Volkswagen AG ('VWAG').
+Volkswagen Financial Services N.V. ('FSNV' or 'the Company'), founded in 1983, is a 100% subsidiary of Volkswagen Finance Overseas BV ('Overseas'), who in turn is a 100% subsidiary of Financial Services AG ('VWFSAG').
+The ultimate parent company is Volkswagen AG (VWAG).